 Many of us fall into the trap of meeting a girl and falling so head over heels in love with her that spending time with her is all we want to do.

-It sounds romantic, but as we spend more and more time hanging out with, or just texting, even just thinking about this girl, we might spend less and less time with our close friends.
+It sounds like a romantic life, but as we spend more and more time hanging out with, or just texting, even just thinking about this girl, we may spend less and less time with our close friends.

 Good friends will let you get everything off your chest but also remind you to take your mind off her by having fun with them, playing games or sports, or simply just hanging out and talking about other things.